 Data do not comprise the only information which is important in the context of reproducibility.
-Therefore, Copernicus Publications encourages authors to also deposit software, algorithms, model code, and other underlying material on suitable repositories/archives whenever possible.
-These materials should be referenced in the article and preferably cited via a persistent identifier as a DOI.
+Therefore, Copernicus Publications encourages authors to also deposit software, algorithms, model code, video supplements, video abstracts, International Geo Sample Numbers, and other underlying material on suitable FAIR-aligned repositories/archives whenever possible.
+These materials should be referenced in the article and cited via a persistent identifier such as a DOI.

 With regard to software citation, please refer to the FORCE11 Software Citation Principles.